apache/druid/distribution/asf-release-process-guide.md

 3. From `druid-website-src`, create a release branch from `master`, such as `27.0.0-staging`.
    1. Update the version list in `static/js/version.js` with the version you're releasing.
 The highest release version goes in position 0.
    2. In this file, also update the release date.
+This is a placeholder date since the final date isn't decided until voting completes.
+You'll need to update it again before doing the production steps.
    3. In `scripts`, run:

    ```python